-The Pan American Health Organization/World Health Organization, through the Latin American and Caribbean Center on Health Sciences Information (BIREME) and the Knowledge Management, Publications and Translations Office (KMP), has just launched an Introductory Course in Scientific Communication for Health Sciences in a self-learning format.
-Its principal objective is to promote the publication of research findings and the appropriate writing of scientific and technical reports and scientific articles, by training in the main concepts that dictate scientific communication.
+The Pan American Health Organization/World Health Organization, through the Latin American and Caribbean Center on Health Sciences Information (BIREME) and the Knowledge Management, Publications and Translations Office (KMP), has just launched an Introductory Course in Scholarly Communication for Health Sciences in a self-learning format.
+Its main objective is to improve and promote the publication of research findings and the appropriate writing of scientific and technical reports and scientific articles.

-The course is intended for professionals and technicians in health sectors, researchers, scientific editors, graduate and post-graduate students in health careers, and other interested parties.
+The course is intended for professionals and technicians in health sectors, researchers, scientific editors, graduate students in health careers, and other interested parties.

-It is important to emphasize that this is an introductory course that aims to:
+It is important to emphasize that this is an introductory course aimed at:

-At the completion of the course, the expectation is that the participant can draft a technical-scientific report or a scientific article in his/her research area, as well as present it to a scientific journal, interpret comments by the editors or reviewers and, finally, succeed in having his/her article accepted for publication.
+At the completion of the course, the expectation is that the participant can draft a scientific report or a scientific article in his/her research area, as well as present it to a scientific journal, interpret comments by the editors and reviewers and, finally, succeed in having the article accepted for publication.

 According to the VCPH quality survey, the course was relevant and adequate for the majority of participants.
 Professionals from 25 countries, including non-Spanish speakers, participated in the course, coming primarily from Mexico, Colombia, Equador, Argentina, and Peru.
 According to their professional categories, the participants are primarily nursing professionals, doctors, and medical specialists.
 Voluntary remarks left by participants were very positive, and there were comments that should be taken into consideration for planning a translation or new course modules.